-The initial investment strategy of the Fund was to build up the capital base and once achieved, review the ongoing investment strategy of the Fund.
-The future direction of the Fund considers its purpose and expected long-term investment horizon.
+The Fund's initial investment strategy was to build up its capital base and, once achieved, review its ongoing investment strategy.
+The Fund's future direction considers its purpose and expected long-term investment horizon.

 GOVERNANCE

 As set out in the Memorandums of Understanding (MOUs) for the Fund, the Committee is the governing body for the Fund.